-Rapid, safe in-motion data collection in hard to reach areas and dangerous vertical shafts for inspection or change analysis.
-Use GeoSLAM Shaft Surveys for 3D visualisation or further analysis.
+Rapid, safe in-motion data collection in hard to reach areas and dangerous vertical shafts for inspection and monitoring.
+Use GeoSLAM shaft inspection technology for 3D visualisation or further analysis.

 Adjust to Control

 Adjust to control allows for the data to be georeferenced as part of the SLAM processing.
 This means all data exports will be in the right coordinates, and can be imported directly to the mine plan or for comparative analysis.

 GeoSLAM data is seamlessly used and integrated into 3rd party mine mapping software such as Micromine, Deswik and other leading software packages.
 This means you can process it using the systems you already have and are comfortable using.